cloudfoundry/docs-dev-guide/deploy-apps/troubleshoot-app-health.html.md

 application code.

 **Make sure your application code uses the `VCAP_APP_PORT` environment variable.**
+Your application may be failing because it is listening on the wrong port.
-The value of the port where the app listens can only be set using the `VCAP_APP_PORT` environment variable.
+Instead of hard coding the port on which your application listens, use the `VCAP_APP_PORT` environment variable.

 For example, this Ruby snippet assigns the port value to the `listen_here`
 variable:

   `listen_here = ENV['VCAP_APP_PORT']`

+For more examples specific to your application framework, see the appropriate [buildpacks documentation](/buildpacks/) for your app's language.

 **Make sure your app adheres to the principles of the [Twelve-Factor App](http://12factor.net) and [Prepare to Deploy an Application]